ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why innovation has become entertainment
+   - Exploring innovation as spectacle: are we innovating or performing?
    - Finding the satirical angle
    - Making it relatable and timeless